 Once you select ‘Theme editor’, WordPress warns you that editing files directly from your WordPress dashboard could cause your site to break.

 Now you have access to all the files for your website.
 The files are listed on the right.
 The functions.php theme is under ‘Theme functions’.

-In your ‘wp-content’ folder, locate and open the ‘themes’ folder.
+In ‘wp-content’, open the ‘themes’ folder.

-Your functions.php file is in your active theme folder.
+Your functions PHP file is in your active theme folder.

 To download or edit this file, right-click on your mouse.

-Three – Filezilla FTP client
+Accessing functions PHP via Filezilla FTP client

-If you are not sure of the name of your active theme, select ‘Themes’ from the menu on the left in your WordPress editor.
-Your active theme is the first theme on the top left.
+If you are not sure of the name of your active theme, select ‘Themes’ from the menu on the left in WordPress.
+Your active theme is the theme on the top-left.

-You will find the ‘functions.php file in your active theme folder.
+Functions PHP in your active theme folder.

 Before you edit this file, I recommend you download a copy to your computer.
-If your website has errors after you edit the functions.php file, then you can upload the original copy to overwrite the edited file.
+If your website has errors after you edit the functions PHP file, then you can upload the original copy to overwrite the edited file.

 To download and edit this file, right-click with your mouse.

-If you would like to use Filezilla, check out my ‘How to download and install Filezilla‘ post.
+To learn how to use Filezilla, check out my ‘How to download and install Filezilla‘ post.

-There are three ways to gain access to your functions.php file in WordPress.
+There are three ways to gain access to your functions PHP file in WordPress.